Young Mexican Mauricio Mendez outperformed everyone at the Ironman 70.3 Asia-Pacific Championship

 “The best part of the race is that I won [laughs].
 The most difficult one was that it was of course a real battle, I mean everyone raced strong and in some parts of the race, I didn’t know if I was going to be able to win,” Mendez said.

-Although the Mexican failed to take the lead in the bike course, he still managed to keep himself within striking distance from the bike leaders as he settled for seventh, clocking in at 2:03:55 seconds—just 11 seconds behind bike leader Currie.
+Although the Mexican failed to take the lead in the bike course, he still managed to keep himself within striking distance from the bike leaders as he settled for seventh, clocking in at 2:03:55—just 11 seconds behind bike leader Currie.

 Come the run leg, Mendez pushed the button early to earn the third spot in the first three laps, before completely downsizing his nine-second gap from Butterfield who seemed to take control of the entire run course.
 As he approached the final few kilometers, Mendez hammered his way onto first place and finished 54 seconds ahead.

-This is arguably Mendez’ best performance (3:46), exceeding his most recent half Ironman win in Davao where he clocked in at 3:50.
-This victory in Cebu joins “I won the world championship at XTERRA, that’s really a big one for me as well.
+This is arguably Mendez’s best performance (3:46), exceeding his most recent half Ironman win in Davao where he clocked in at 3:50.
+“I won the world championship at XTERRA, that’s really a big one for me as well.
 But yeah, this is definitely in my top results.”